mgnfy-view/the-knights-quest/README.md

 - [x] Make a sprite sheet using Aesprite
 - [x] Design levels with the Tiled map editor
-- [x] Develop the game with javascript and kaboom.js
+- [x] Develop the game with javascript and kaplay
   - [x] Add scenes
     - [x] Add game objects
     - [x] Register controls